 Verse 2 is powerful.
 A “banner” was a standard or symbol of the King.
 The “high mountain” is the Temple.
 So we have the standard (symbols and tokens and laws) being lifted in the Temple, raised up and acknowledged.
 Then a voice that exalts unto them and shakes their hand, so “that they may go into the gates of the nobles”.

 This is a gathering of His people, a gathering of His house.

 And there will be a great noise, a “noise of the multitude in the mountains”, as His people are gathered and celebrating and rejoicing.

-But those who are not His covenant people – or not living like it if they say they are – will be warned, are being warned now.
+But those who are not His covenant people will be warned, are being warned now.
 The consequences, calamities, and disasters promised for the latter-days are happening now.
 It has already started.
 “Howl ye, for the day of the Lord is at hand” (verse 6).